-The most primitive is the caprifig, commonly regarded as the wild type from which edible figs have evolved.
-Trees of the caprifig characteristically produce three series of fruit buds each growing season; the first gives rise to the profichi or spring crop, the second to the mammoni or summer crop and the third to the mamme or winter crop . . .
+"The most primitive is the caprifig, commonly regarded as the wild type from which edible figs have evolved.
+Trees of the caprifig characteristically produce three series of fruit buds each growing season; the first gives rise to the profichi or spring crop, the second to the mammoni or summer crop and the third to the mamme or winter crop . . ."

-Noting that, as verse 13 shows, our Savior did not expect to find a fig on the tree, but He was looking to find something.
+Noting that, as verse 13 shows, Jesus did not expect to find a fig on the tree, but He was looking to find something.
 The tree was probably of the profichi type and should have had at least fruit buds during this time of year.
 We need to bear in mind that figs were a food staple in the Middle East.
 Christ did not find what he was looking for on the plant and therefore cursed it.

-There are two profound lessons that we can learn from this incident.
-The first lesson can be found within verse 14 where Christ stated, "Let no one eat fruit from you ever again."
+There are two profound lessons that we can learn from this miracle carried out by Jesus.
+The first lesson can be found within verse 14 where it is stated, "Let no one eat fruit from you any more forever!"
 God makes an investment in every person He calls into His truth.
 He gives them the priceless gift of His Holy Spirit and thus He expects His followers to make good use of it and grow in spiritual character.

 Jesus makes possible our forgiveness and conversion so that we ultmately produce spiritual fruits.
 The total failure to do so will result in the final punishment of being cast into the lake of fire (Matthew 25:14 - 30).